 Losing weight can be tough: there’s a reason why the weight-loss industry is worth literally billions of dollars.
 And even if you manage to lose the weight, keeping it off can be just as difficult, especially for those of us with a busy lifestyle.

 Although we all know that exercise is important to weight loss, it needn’t involve forking out for an expensive gym membership or investing in a new workout wardrobe.
 A brisk walk of just 15 minutes burns around 60 calories, which increases with the length or the speed of the walking.
+Hence, this option always results in better health conditions.

 6. Improving Heart Health